 - Each course will have no more than 50 participants to facilitate interaction.

-- Course materials including PowerPoint presentations will be translated into the local language and will be fully webcasted to allow access to the content post-event.
+- Course materials including PowerPoint presentations will be translated into the local language.

-- To be eligible to the course participants must be a registered nurse, be an ACNAP member and live in one of the following countries : Russia, Spain or Serbia
+- To be eligible to the course participants must be a registered nurse, be an ACNAP member and speak Italian to native level.

 - Participants will receive a certificate of completion only if they attend the two-day training course and complete every step in the programme.

 Cardiology Advanced Nurse Practitioner, Queen Elizabeth University Hospital, NHS Greater Glasgow & Clyde, Scotland

 - Head of health indicators monitoring of hospital and community settings at the Azienda Sociosanitaria Ligure ASL2 - Savona

 - PhD in Innovative methodologies applied to communicable and chronic degenerative diseases in heart failure patients implanted with cardiac devices.

 - Cardiology nurse until 2018

 This course is free.
 You will need to have a My ESC account and to be an ACNAP Regular (free) or ACNAP Silver (€45) member to pre-register (active membership at the date of the registration and until the end of the course).